rap-p/Cursor-RapidMatch-Attempt-1/README.md

 8. The panel displays the results.

 ## Next Steps for Future Development
-1.  **Manual Manifest Update**: **Immediately** apply the recommended changes to `manifest.json` to enable the new architecture.
-2.  **Implement Data Parsing in `background.js`**: This is the most critical next step.
+1.  **Implement Data Parsing in `background.js`**: This is the most critical next step.
 Create robust functions in the service worker to parse the raw, nested JSON from the LinkedIn API into a clean, flat profile object containing `name`, `headline`, `experience`, `education`, and `skills`.
-3.  **Refine Panel UI Logic**: Once `background.js` provides structured data, update `panel.js` to consume it and perform accurate matching and scoring.
+2.  **Refine Panel UI Logic**: Once `background.js` provides structured data, update `panel.js` to consume it and perform accurate matching and scoring.
-4.  **Modernize the UI**: Rewrite the panel using React, Shadcn UI, and Tailwind CSS to create a professional and maintainable user interface.
+3.  **Modernize the UI**: Rewrite the panel using React, Shadcn UI, and Tailwind CSS to create a professional and maintainable user interface.
-5.  **Improve Error Handling**: Add more robust error handling throughout the message-passing pipeline.
+4.  **Improve Error Handling**: Add more robust error handling throughout the message-passing pipeline.
+5.  **Enhanced Profile Data Capture**: Implement comprehensive profile data extraction for both LinkedIn Recruiter and regular LinkedIn pages.

 ## Installation
 1. Clone the repository to your local machine.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory where the extension is located.
-5.  **Manually update `manifest.json` as per the recommendations in this README.**
+5. The extension will appear as "Cursor Refactor v1 - RapidMatch" in your extensions list.

+## Usage
+1. Navigate to any LinkedIn page (Recruiter or regular LinkedIn profiles).
+2. Click the extension icon in your browser toolbar.
+3. The popup will show the "Scan" and "Roles" tabs.
+4. Click "⚡ Scan Now" to capture profile data (currently shows debug information).
+5. Use the "Roles" tab to create and manage job roles for matching.